priscillaong/GA-Project-3/README.md

 # GA-Project-3

 # Problem Statement
-We are a team of Data Analyst at ABC consultancy working together with CHAT to improve their webCHAT email platform for youths to get support for emotional concerns. <br>
+We are a team of Data Analyst at ABC consultancy working together with CHAT to improve their webCHAT email platform for youths to get support for emotional concerns.<br>

-Based on the emails received from chat@mentalhealth.sg, we want to accurately assign them into "anxiety" or "depression" and allow the counsellors to provide them the necessary support and resources.
+Based on the emails received from chat@mentalhealth.sg, we want to accurately assign them into "anxiety" or "depression" category and allow the counsellors to provide them the necessary support and resources.<br>

 This project aims to:<br>
 (i) Use the reviews from Reddit for r/Anxiety and r/depression and apply modelling to predict if they fall under the anxiety or depression subreddit.<br>
-(ii) Find out the words commonly used by each communities.
+(ii) Find out the words commonly used by both subreddits.

 # Background